zelo-415/aubo_robot_ROS/README.md

 2. Then clone the repository into the `src/` folder.
 It should look like `/user_name/catkin_workspace/src/aubo_robot`.<br>
 3. In order to compile the package successfully, you need to install some packages related to `MoveIt` and `industrial_core`package.(I installed ros-noetic-rviz; visual packs: ros-noetic-moveit-visual-tools ros-noetic-rviz-visual-tools; ros-noetic-moveit; ros-noetic-industrial-core)<br>
 4. Make sure to source the correct setup file according to your workspace hierarchy, then use **catkin_make** to compile.<br>
+_Note: when run this line, you probably will encounter a problem in Issure#3 in the original repo._

 5. update Moveit_core_lib : enter the direction `/user_name/catkin_workspace/src/aubo_robot/UpdateMoveitLib/Kinetic/`,Add permissions to the Update.sh file`chmod +x Update.sh` , Execution script file `sudo ./Update.sh`